ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Remi-Armand Collaris" src="/img/xpdays-benelux-2017/Remi-Armand-Collaris.png"></span>
 <span class="image left"><img class="p-image" alt="Linda Dorlandt" src="/img/xpdays-benelux-2017/Linda-Dorlandt.png"></span>
-[Remi-Armand Collaris](https://twitter.com/racollaris){:target="_blank"} is a team and organisation coach who uses Agile, Scrum and LEAN ideas to find new ways to help people both within teams as well as among teams communicate and collaborate better.<br><br>
+[Remi-Armand Collaris](https://twitter.com/racollaris){:target="_blank"} is a team and organisation coach who uses Agile, Scrum and LEAN ideas to find new ways to help people, both within teams as well as among teams, communicate and collaborate better.<br><br>
 [Linda Dorlandt](https://twitter.com/lindadanst){:target="_blank"} is a mentor in change processes that help teams collaborate and reach a common goal.
 In order to do this, she uses and teaches methods for coaching, project management and process management.

 The session by Remi-Armand and Linda started with two exercises.
 For the first exercise, we had to pair with one of our neighbors where one of us was the coach and the other the coachee.